Degis-Insurance/Degis-Core/docs/solidity-docgen/naughty-price/PolicyCore.md

     address _newStablecoin
   ) external
 ```
-Add a newly supported stablecoin
+Add a new supported stablecoin

 #### Parameters: